bridgecrew-perf6/gitlab-deployment/README.md

-# gitlab-deployment
+# Gitlab Deployment
-Infrastructure as code to deploy gitlab on aws
+Infrastructure as code to deploy gitlab on aws.